2021 Recruiting Predictions from Talent Recruitment Experts

 After everything we’ve been through in 2020, it’s safer than ever to say that none of us can predict the future entirely.
-However, this year’s challenges and lessons spurred a number of recruiting trends that will certainly carry into 2021.
-To gain a deeper understanding of how the recruiting landscape will continue to evolve in the coming year, we asked talent acquisition leaders in our community to share their insights and advice for preparing for effective recruiting in 2021.
+However, this year’s challenges and lessons spurred a number of talent recruiting trends and innovations that will certainly carry into 2021.
+To gain a deeper understanding of how the recruiting landscape will continue to evolve in the coming year, we asked talent recruitment leaders in our community to share their insights, approaches, and advice for preparing for effective recruiting in 2021.

-What will be the number one trend in talent acquisition in 2021?
+What will be the number one trend in talent recruitment in 2021?

 Virtual recruiting dominated 2020 out of sheer necessity, forcing many employers to expedite their long-term plans to adopt virtual hiring practices and technologies.
 Employers have come to understand the value and benefits of virtual recruiting first hand — including reduced costs, time savings, improved candidate experience, improved DEI (diversity, equity, and inclusion) outcomes, and more — and these insights will continue informing talent acquisition trends in 2021 and beyond.

 "The number one trend in talent acquisition in 2021 will be candidate experience.
-Coming out of the pandemic, job seekers will be looking for new careers, new positions, and new companies.
+Coming out of the pandemic, job seekers will be looking for new careers, new positions, and new companies in this increasingly competitive market.
 Those that have lost their jobs will be anxious to find new ones.
-Those that did not leave a job for fear of not finding another will be selective in their search.
+Those that did not leave an existing company job for fear of not finding another will be selective in their search.
 The experiences they have will greatly impact their decisions, as well as what they tell others in their inner circles." — Brian White, Executive Director of Human Resources & Operations, Auburn-Washburn Unified School District 437

 "The top trend in 2021 will be recruiting at the team level for diversity.
 As more organizations learn and adapt DEI practices, they'll start to analyze who they need to have on each team, not just within the company.
 The goal will be more well rounded and diverse teams." — Lauryn Sargent, Stories Incorporated